harpalassi/bowling-scorecard/README.md

 [![Coverage Status](https://coveralls.io/repos/github/luketevl/boilerplate-mocha-chai/badge.svg?branch=master)](https://coveralls.io/github/luketevl/boilerplate-mocha-chai?branch=master)

-_Bowling Scorecard_ is built using Test-Driven Development in `JavaScript` with tests using the `Chai` assertion library.
+_Bowling Scorecard_ is an app built with `JavaScript` and extensively tested using the `Chai` assertion library.
+This app calculates scores from a bowling game from certain frames or a full game of ten frames.
-This was a fantastic exercise in learning how to build an algorithm from the ground up with testing first and the algorithm second.
-I was always in watch mode and ensuring that each test remained passing before breaking down the next step in the problem.
-I really liked that it was much more simple to refactor code when the tests are already in place.

-## Getting Started

-The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Installation
+## Installation

-Please clone and download this folder to your hard disk.
+Clone and download this folder to your hard disk.
 You will then navigate to the folder and run `npm install` or `yarn`.
 This will install all dependencies needed.
-You will then run `npm run test:tdd` to begin all tests and remain in watch mode.

 ### Functionality